PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 \subsubsection{Connection between Shapley and \pd{}}

 Shapley values are a popular tool for local model-agnostic attribution \cite{lundberg2017unified,strumbelj2013explaining} based on game theory \cite{shapley1953value}.
-In general Shapley values are given by
+In general, Shapley values are given by

 The remaining ambiguity is to specify a connection between a model $f$, an instance $x$ and the value function $v(S)$.
-A common choice uses an observational (conditional) distribution to occlude redundant features $X_{\bar{S}}\notin S$, e.g.
+A common choice uses an observational (conditional) distribution to occlude redundant features $X_{\bar{S}}\notin S$, i.e.,

-One then identifies the first Shapley term $S=\mathcal{X} \backslash\left\{X^{j}\right\}$ with the \pd{} relevance, e.g.\ $\bar{m}^f_{X^j|x_S}$.
+One then identifies the first Shapley term $S=\mathcal{X} \backslash\left\{X^{j}\right\}$ with the \pd{} relevance $\bar{m}^f_{X^j|x_S}$.
 This reveals an intimate connection between both formalisms.
 However, there is an ongoing debate whether one should replace the observational by an interventional (marginal) distribution, see \cite{pmlr-v108-janzing20a,kumar2020problems,sundararajan2020shapley}.
 This would break the previous correspondence.
-In general, marginal distributions generate illegitimate, out-of-distributions samples questioning the reliability of resulting attributions.
-Additionally, ignoring feature dependencies unavoidably leads to simple adversarial attack strategies, see \cite{anders2020fairwashing,Slack2020}.
+In general, marginal distributions generate illegitimate, out-of-distributions samples, questioning the reliability of resulting attributions.
+Additionally, ignoring feature dependencies unavoidably leads to simple adversarial attack strategies \cite{anders2020fairwashing,Slack2020}.

 Turning to feature interactions, we consider the relation to the 'Shapley Interaction Index' \cite{lundberg2020local}, which was proposed as an explicit measure for interactions based on game theory \cite{Fujimoto2006}.
-Interestingly, we can map \pd 's shielded joint effect onto their central object, a discrete second order derivative, i.e.
+Interestingly, we can map \pd 's shielded joint effect onto their central object, a discrete second order derivative, i.e.,